Vanhesling/tcga-1/README.md

 * UCS
 * UVM

-Note: Some cancer types removed from analysis (MESO and SKCM) due to failure to download
+Note: MESO and SKCM cancer types removed from analysis to failure to download

 # Workflow